 ♥ Manor Country Park – This is just a short walk south of West Malling town centre and has a lovely large, open green space, a lake, an abundance of wildlife, a playground and the all important cafe!

 ♥ Mote Park – An enormous green space in the heart of Maidstone which includes grassland, woodland, rivers and a 30 acre lake.
 There are two childrens’ playgrounds and a cafe too.
+The nearby swimming pool is fantastic too.

 ♥ Notcutts Garden Centre – Following a complete makeover a few years ago, Notcutts can be a good place to spend a morning or afternoon with the kids.
 There’s an outdoor pirate ship and play area, along with a family friendly cafe with a good selection of food for both adults and children (and beautiful cakes too) and a jam-packed toy section with a mini ‘fairy’ door.
 There are also some smaller animals to have a look at and plenty of parking too!
 We have combined this with a trip to Pepenbury (now called Aspens) which is just a few minute’s drive away.